ornotermes/ministm32_v3/README.md

 # Install a toolchain (Ubuntu): #

 If there is a more recent version available, try that first.
-First install some packages needed to install and run the toolchain (the last two that ens with :i386 is only needed on 64bit OS).
+First install some packages needed to install and run the toolchain (the last two that ends with :i386 is only needed on 64bit OS).

 $ sudo apt-get install git openocd libncurses5:i386 libc6:i386